-If all of our strategies fail to reengage the pupil and re-establish learning a pupil may continue to disrupt, or break a rule we have asked them not to.
-A private word at this point will help the pupil recognise what the teachers concern is and be very clear how to improve their behaviour/s to move forward.
-Judgemental attitudes should be avoided, a matter of fact tone adopted.
-Further classroom management strategies to deescalate behaviours may need to be employed at this stage.
+If our behaviour management strategies fail to re-engage a pupil or re-establish learning, a pupil may continue to disrupt or break a rule we have asked them not to.
+An additional clarification of expectations as per the 3Cs (Communicate, Clarify and Confirm) at this point will help the pupil recognise what the teacher's concern is and ensure they are clear on how to improve their behaviour/s to move forward.
+Judgmental attitudes and public shaming should be avoided, and a matter-of-fact tone adopted.
+Further classroom management strategies to de-escalate behaviours may need to be employed at this stage.

 Teachers should log B2 as repeated low-level disruption on Class Charts.
 This will allow departments, form tutors and pastoral staff to monitor, support and track low level disruption.
-Ensure that you are not inviting a power struggle or inadvertently escalating a situation - if you ask a pupil to move seats publicly and watch them for example, the majority of pupils would not risk the peer judgment by complying.
-Always allow the pupil to save face, and where possible to control some aspect of the direction ('you could sit over there or next to x - which would help you to work best do you think?')
+Staff will not engage in, or invite a power struggle or inadvertently escalate a situation.
+For example, if a pupil is asked to move seats publicly they may refuse to comply due to a desire to avoid negative peer judgment or due to a need to "be in control".
+Staff should try and provide an "out" or an opportunity for the pupil to save face.
+Where possible, staff will provide choice for pupils so that they can control some aspect of the direction ('you could sit over there or next to x - which would help you to work best do you think?')

-A second offence may result in a detention or suitable sanction with the class teacher or team member from the department, meeting with parents, or another appropriate action with the aim of improving relationships, progress and behaviours.
-It is the teacher's decision at this key point to 'subject park,' only if possible, to prevent any further disruption provided no disruption occurs in the receiving room.
-This needs to be agreed across the curriculum and with colleagues.
+Repeated behaviours at B2 may result in a detention or suitable sanction being issued by the class teacher or team member from the department.
+This may result in them calling a meeting with parents, or another appropriate action with the aim of improving relationships, progress and behaviours.
+It is the teacher's decision at this key point whether to escalate the pupil to a 'subject park' or refer the pupil to 'Reset', however this should be avoided and only used to prevent any further disruption for other pupils.